Viir/bots/guide/eve-online/eve-online-mining-bot.md

 Before going into the setup, a quick overview of this bot and what it does:

-+ When the ore hold is not full, warps to an asteroid belt.
++ When the mining hold is not full, warps to an asteroid belt.
 + Uses drones to defend against rats if available.
 + Mines from asteroids.
-+ When the ore hold is full, warps and docks to a station or structure to unload the ore into the item hangar.
++ When the mining hold is full, warps and docks to a station or structure to unload the ore into the item hangar.
 (It remembers the station in which it was last docked, and docks again at the same station.)
 + Runs away if shield hitpoints drop too low (The default threshold is 70%).
 + Displays statistics such as the total volume of unloaded ore, so that you can easily track performance.
 + Closes message boxes that could pop up sometimes during gameplay.